redbadger/oss-contribution-tracker/scraper/README.md

    To install the dependencies and run tests.
 You will not need to repeat this process once you installed datomic once.

-1. Finally, download the local datomic transactor from mydatomic (get credentials from Greg Stewart) into a directory called `datomic` and unzip it.
+1. To be able to run with persistence, you need to download the local datomic transactor from mydatomic (get credentials from Greg Stewart) into a directory called `datomic` and unzip it.
 Then you can run it by running the `run-datomic.sh` shell script in the root of the repo

    `$ ./run-datomic.sh`

+1. Finally, create the database and initialise the schema by running

+   `$ lein run -m schema.0-initial`

 1. This should let you run `lein run` and start scraping!

 See [the leiningen authentication guide](https://github.com/technomancy/leiningen/blob/master/doc/DEPLOY.md#authentication) and [the PGP guide](https://github.com/technomancy/leiningen/blob/master/doc/GPG.md)